karthikeyan120602/taxi-app-frontend-expo-sdk52/README.md

 ![image](https://github.com/user-attachments/assets/ff8086e4-6fc8-4ed4-a64f-fc12b8df4909)

-Scan the above qr in your downloaded Expo App
+Scan the above qr code in your downloaded Expo App to view the application